thomas-tank-corp/secure-access-instruqt/02-configure/assignment.md

 The deployment will take around 5 minutes.
 When you see Terraform return `Apply Complete!` in the terminal, hit the green next button in the bottom right hand corner.

+This deployment will do the following things:

+1.